Updating the RN framework

 Registered Nurses (RNs) receive legal authority to use the title “registered nurse” or “RN” through provincial and territorial legislation and regulation.
 RNs practise in all provinces and territories in Canada and across the full range of clinical care, education, administration, research and policy settings.

-The 2007 CNA Framework for the Practice of Registered Nurses in Canada [PDF, 1.2 MB] promotes acommon understanding of the current practice of RNs in Canada.
+The Framework for the Practice of Registered Nurses in Canada [PDF, 1.2 MB] was originally published in 2007.
+It promotes a common understanding of the current practice of RNs in Canada.
 Given the large number of regulated and unregulated care providers, it is important for policy- and decision-makers and employers to clearly understand the competencies and contributions of RNs and to know in what situations an RN is most appropriate.

 Created through a national working group and consultation process, the framework is a resource for RNs as they work with others in planning a health-care system that is responsive to the needs and priorities of Canadians.